AdnanAmjad49/ScaleableStyles/README.md

 # ScaleableStyles
- Simple library for styling a multiresolution application
+ Simple Android library for styling a multiresolution application